aaronesque/gyre-lc/README.md

 # gyre-lc

-Run with
-> ./gyre-lc.py bin_params.in

 A description of the various modules follows.
+See https://gyre-lc.readthedocs.io/en/latest/ for the latest version of documentation.

 ### gyre-lc.py

-- takes inlist 'bin_params.in' and returns timeseries flux data to screen.

-To-do:
-- [ ] write 'How To' section for understanding inlist parameters, data formats, and how to create your very own synthetic lightcurve
-- [ ] hook to color grid maker via 'colormoment()' function
-- [ ] print data to file
-- [ ] get 'run_plotter()' to work

-### obs_func.py

 - creates `observer` class with functions
   - `find_star_flux()`
   - `find_flux()`
+- takes user inputs to configure classes taken in by `observer`

 ### orbit_func.py